-If you use these 8 tips, you too will be guaranteed the perfect Thanksgiving!
+If you use these 8 tips, you too will be guaranteed the perfect Thanksgiving Feast!

-The key to a stress-free Thanksgiving dinner is to have a plan which starts by creating the menu.
+The key to a stress-free Thanksgiving dinner is to have a plan.
+Start by creating a menu.
 Most importantly, plan the menu several weeks before the big day.
-This will allow enough time to finalize the menu and to minimize stress,
+This will allow enough time to finalize it, which minimizes stress.

-When creating your menu, keep the following in mind.
+When creating your menu, consider the following tips.